FC Brașov (2021)

-Asociația Clubul Sportiv Fotbal Club Brașov – Steagul Renaște (/ro/), commonly known as FC Brașov or simply Brașov, was a Romanian professional football club based in the city of Brașov, Brașov County.
+Asociația Clubul Sportiv Fotbal Club Brașov – Steagul Renaște (/ro/), commonly known as FC Brașov or simply Brașov, was a Romanian professional football club based in Brașov, Brașov County, which existed between 2021 and 2023.

-The team was formed in 2021 in order to become the legal successor of the original FC Brașov, which was dissolved five years earlier.
-The new entity has permission to use the original club brand and is supported by the local authorities; however, it has a continuity issue and was directly enrolled in the Liga II on the berth of Corona Brașov, a former rival of the original club.
+The club was founded in 2021 with the stated aim of succeeding the original FC Brașov, which had been dissolved in 2017.
+The new entity was allowed to use the historic club's brand and received support from the local authorities, but its sporting continuity was disputed.
+It was directly admitted to Liga II in place of Corona Brașov, a former rival of the original FC Brașov, and competed for only two seasons before ceasing activity in 2023.

-The Silviu Ploeșteanu Stadium has been the home ground of both the old and the new FC Brașov, and has a capacity of 8,800 seats.
+The Silviu Ploeșteanu Stadium, with a capacity of 8,800 seats, served as the home ground of both the original club and the 2021–2023 entity.